datanav/docs/behind-the-scenes.rst

 Introduction
 ============

-There are two types of Sesam service architectures: single machine and clustered.
-The single machine setup runs the Sesam service on a single virtual machine.
-The subscription types *Small*, *Medium* and *Large* are all of this type.
-Note that the *Small* type is for development use only.
-The *Extra Large* subscription type uses the clustered setup and can scale to a large number of machines.
+Sesam utilize two architectures currently, a single machine service or a clustered machine service.
+The single machine can be setup as a *Developer* or *Single compute* subscription.
+Note that the developer subscription does not support VPN or have backups.
+The clustered machine architecture is set up as the *Multi compute* subscription type, this can scale in width using multiple machines.
 In the future we aim to host all subscription types on the same architecture.
-Both setups use container runtimes to host the service.
+Both setups use container run times to host the service.

 The Sesam software is distributed as standard `OCI images <https://opencontainers.org/>`_ (aka Docker images).
 The container images are hosted on `Docker Hub <https://hub.docker.com/>`_ in a private repository.